stwe/MDCII/README.md

 #### Win with Visual Studio 2022 and Premake

-The process is switched to Conan 2.0.

 #### Win with MinGW64 and Cmake

-The process is switched to Conan 2.0.

 #### Linux with Cmake

-The process is switched to Conan 2.0.

 ## Running MDCII